Daniel63656/TreeTools/README.md

 - Automatic tracking and synchronization of changes across different workcopies of a data model using operations like **commit** and **pull**
 - Ability to save states and use **redo/undo** operations
-- Automatic cloning (deepcopying) of the data model
+- Automatic cloning (deep copying) of the data model
 - JSON serialization and deserialization
 - Wrapper mechanism to attach decorator objects to data model classes, with the ability to get notified when the underlying object changes or is removed